 Associate Professor, Department of Computing and Information Systems, The University of Melbourne

 Martin Gibbs is a member of the Interaction Design Lab.
-In collaboration with colleagues at The University of Melbourne, Martin is currently investigating how people use a variety of interactive technologies (video games, community networks, mobile phones, etc.) for convivial and sociable purposes in a variety of situations (intimate strong-tie relationships, local neighborhoods, work-based occupational communities, online computer games
+Martin is currently investigating how people use a variety of interactive technologies for convivial and sociable purposes in a variety of situations.

-Her research and publications focus on the anthropology of the body; death and dying; material and visual cultures; human anatomy; three-dimensional models, especially in medical education; making and design; mixed-media sculpture; time, history and anthropology; experimental research with images and texts; collaborative museum, exhibition and installation projects.
-She is currently the editor of the Journal of the Royal Anthropological Institute.
+My research and publications focus on the anthropology of the body; death and dying; material and visual cultures; human anatomy; three-dimensional models, especially in medical education; making and design; mixed-media sculpture; history and anthropology; experimental research with images and texts; fieldwork, archive and museum-based research mainly in the UK, along with recent multi-sited research begun in Australia, Singapore, and the USA.

 Senior Lecturer, Media and Communications, The University of Melbourne

-Bjorn Nansen is a Senior Lecturer in Media and Communications at the University of Melbourne.
-His research focuses on emerging and marginal forms of digital media use in everyday life, using a mix of ethnographic, participatory and digital methods.
-His current research projects explore changing home media infrastructures and environments, children’s mobile media and digital play practices, technologies for death and memorialising, and the digital mediation of sleep.
+Bjørn’s research focuses on emerging and marginal forms of digital media use in everyday life, using a mix of ethnographic, participatory and digital methods.
+His current work explores changing home media infrastructures and environments, children’s mobile media and digital play practices, technologies for death and memorialising, and the digital mediation of sleep.

 ARC Research Fellow, School of Social and Political Sciences, The University of Melbourne

-Hannah Gould is a socio-cultural anthropologist and curator working in the areas of death, religion, and material culture.
+Hannah Gould is a socio-cultural anthropologist working in the areas of death, religion, and material culture.
 Her research is focused on how the deceased are memorialised and materialised in everyday life, with a regional focus on North-East Asia.
-Hannah’s current doctoral research project investigates transformations to the spiritual economy of domestic Buddhist Altars (仏壇) and associated mourning rituals in contemporary Japan.

 ARC Research Fellow, Media and Communications, The University of Melbourne